📖FAQ

 When an investor deposits USDC, the stablecoins are transferred into the wallet of a bankruptcy-remote SPV (OpenTrade SPC).
 This wallet is hosted by Circle.
 The investor receives xSOLY vault tokens, which represent their share in the vault and accrue value as staking rewards accumulate.

 USDC is then converted to SOL on the designated exchange.
 Simultaneously, an equal and opposite short position is opened in SOL perpetual futures to hedge price exposure.
-The SOL is held with a qualified custodian and staked via a Figment validator
+The SOL is held with a qualified custodian and aims to stake exclusively with Figment, a validator with strong uptime and efficient reward distribution.
+This ensures the vault consistently earns yields near the upper end of the Solana network average.

 chevron-rightWho are the key counterparties and service providers involved in the transaction lifecycle?hashtag